Experienced & Affordable Manhattan Child Support Lawyers

 • Whether paternity has been established

-If the case is contested, the magistrate may issue a temporary order and schedule further hearings.
+If the case is contested, the magistrate will usually issue a temporary order and schedule further hearings.
+The expertise of lan experinced advocate is crucial here to ensure the most favorable outcome.

 And remember: Family Court judges—not magistrates—can issue temporary child-support orders in an Order of Protection case.